knitli/.github/profile/README.md

 # 🧵 Knitli

-**We design tools for agents and humans to be better at their jobs**. 🧵
+**We build the context layer for AI — infrastructure that makes agents efficient, predictable, and human-friendly.** 🧵

 Knitli is rethinking how humans and AI work together.
-AI agents today are powerful but wasteful — constantly re-parsing the same information, burning tokens on repetitive tasks, and struggling with context.
+Today’s AI agents are powerful but wasteful — constantly re-reading the same information, burning tokens on repetitive tasks (💲💲🪙), and struggling with context.

-We’re building **the context layer**:

-* Gives AI agents exactly what they need, up front.
-* Offloads tasks they’re bad at.
-* Lets them focus on what they do best.

-The result: **faster work, lower cost, less waste** — starting with software development but designed for everyone.
+We’re building tools that give **AI agents and humans the right context** — so both can work faster, smarter, and with less waste.

+---

+## 🗻 Our Vision

+A world where AI fits seamlessly into human workflows.
+No prompt engineering.
+No repetitive context or information overload. **Just tools that make sense for humans *and* agents.** 🤖👩‍🎨

+---

 ## 🌟 What We’re About

-* **No prompt engineering required** – tools that just work.
+* **Context is king** – everything starts with the right information at the right time.
-* **Design first, empathy always** – technology should serve humans and solve real problems without causing new ones.
+* **Humans first** – design for people, not prompts.
+Technology should solve real problems without causing new ones.
-* **Open collaboration** – we’re building in public as much as possible.
-Our core is and will always be open source.
+* **Build in the open** – our core is and will always be open source.

+---

 ## 🛠️ Current Projects

-* **Context Layer SDK** – Starting with:
+* **Context Layer SDK** – core libraries and APIs to feed structured, predictive, context to AI agents.

-  *  [CodeWeaver](https://github.com/knitli/codeweaver-mcp) a tailored context delivery platform pretending to be an MCP server.
+  * [**CodeWeaver**](https://github.com/knitli/codeweaver-mcp) – a tailored context delivery platform, appearing as an MCP server.
-  *  [Thread](https://github.com/knitli/thread) a platform agnostic, real-time, codebase intelligence :brain: tool using graphs and abstract syntax trees to keep agents continuously and correctly informed.
+  * [**Thread**](https://github.com/knitli/thread) – a platform-agnostic, real-time codebase intelligence engine using graphs + ASTs to keep agents continuously and correctly informed.
-* **UI Experiments** – making powerful tools feel intuitive for non-technical users... for, later.
+* **UI Experiments** – early explorations to make powerful tools intuitive for non-technical users.

+---

 ## 🤝 How to Get Involved

 * **Star** ⭐ or watch this org, and our repos.
 * Collaboration, ideas, and feedback welcome!
 Post an issue, start a discussion, or email us.
 * Reach out: [website](https://knitli.com) • [LinkedIn](https://www.linkedin.com/company/knitli)

+---

+*Knitli is currently in active development.
+Interested in collaborating, sponsoring, or contributing?
+Get in touch.*